ThreeMammals/Ocelot/README.md

 Please click [here](https://github.com/TomPallister/Ocelot/wiki) for the Ocleot documentation.

+## Coming up

+You can see what we are working on [here](https://github.com/TomPallister/Ocelot/projects/1)

 ## Things that are currently annoying me

 + The ReRoute configuration object is too large.